What is cold agglutinin disease?

 • Irregular heartbeat

-• A bluish colour or discomfort of the hands and feet
+• A bluish color or discomfort of the hands and feet

 These symptoms may get worse if you have a compromised immune system or an infection, or if you’re exposed to cold temperatures.